 ACI's growth depends in large part on the ability to acquire additional franchised automobile dealerships, manage expansion, control costs in operations and integrate acquired franchised automobile dealerships.
 In pursuing this strategy of acquiring other franchised automobile dealerships, ACI faces risks commonly encountered with growth through acquisition strategies.
-These risks include, but are not limited to, incurring significantly higher capital expenditures and operating expenses, failing to integrate the operations and personnel of the acquired franchised automobile dealerships, disrupting ongoing business, diverting management resources, failing to maintain uniform standards, controls and policies, impairing relationships with employees, OEMs and customers as a result of changes in management, causing increased expenses for accounting and computer systems, failing to obtain OEMs' consents to acquisitions of additional franchises, and incorrectly valuing acquired entities.
+These risks include, but are not limited to, incurring significantly higher capital expenditures and operating expenses, failing to integrate the operations and personnel of the acquired franchised automobile dealerships, entering new markets with which ACI is unfamiliar, incurring undiscovered liabilities at acquired franchised automobile dealerships, disrupting ongoing business, diverting management resources, failing to maintain uniform standards, controls and policies, impairing relationships with employees, OEMs and customers as a result of changes in management, causing increased expenses for accounting and computer systems, failing to obtain OEMs' consents to acquisitions of additional franchises, and incorrectly valuing acquired entities.

 ACI may not adequately anticipate all the demands that growth will impose on personnel, procedures and structures, including financial and reporting control systems, data processing systems and management structure.
-Moreover, failure to retain qualified management personnel at any acquired franchised automobile dealership may increase the risk associated with integrating the acquired franchised automobile dealership.
+Moreover, failure to retain gualified management personnel at any acquired franchised automobile dealership may increase the risk associated with integrating the acquired franchised automobile dealership.
 If ACI cannot adequately anticipate and respond to these demands, ACI may fail to realize acquisition synergies and resources will be focused on incorporating new operations into ACI's structure rather than on areas that may be more profitable.
 In addition, although ACI will conduct a prudent level of investigation regarding the operating condition of the businesses purchased, in light of the circumstances of each transaction, there is an unavoidable level of risk that remains regarding the actual operating condition of these businesses.
 Until ACI assumes operating control of such business assets, ACI may not be able to ascertain the actual value of the acquired entity.